bengiianil/bengiianil/README.md

 ### Hi, I'm Bengi! 👋

-A Junior Software Engineer and interested in Mobile Application Development.
+I'm a Jr. Software Engineer and interested in Mobile Application Development.

 - 🔭 I’m currently working on Android Apps and Java projects.
 - 🌱 I’m currently learning Swift and Python.